|

 Arts spoke to the colonial influence on Haitian culture.

-Marguerite Laurent: "This is how I became who
+is how I became who I am.
+If you go to windowsonhaiti.com,

-Maroon Lineage ] It's a piece I wrote when I went to Haiti
+the Red, Black & Moonlight series.]
+It's a piece I wrote when I

-in 1995.
-One of the U.S. ambassadors to Haiti [and] USAID, when they
+One of the U.S. ambassadors to Haiti and USAID,

-spent a lot of time trying to throw us out of Haiti, and eventually
+a lot of time trying to throw us out of Haiti, and eventually they did."

 Wanda Sabir: You're not welcome in Haiti?